When Should You Hand in Your Notice? A Full Guide to Resigning

 Importance of Quitting Professionally

-As a professional, a time will come in your career when you have decided to move on from your current role, and you will have to hand in your notice.
+When you have decided it is time for you to move on from your current role, you will have to hand in your notice.

 When handing in your notice, leaving on good terms with your employer is one of the most important aspects of the resignation process.

-Leaving a role is a significant career move and how you handle this can impact your professional image and even future opportunities for you.
-It is important to plan your leaving carefully and ensure that you are maintaining a positive reputation and relationship with your soon-to-be former employer, so you leave your job on good terms without burning any bridges, because employers will remember how you handled the situation in the future when you require a job reference.
-Quitting a job professionally and with courtesy goes a long way in how your next experiences go.
+Leaving a role is a significant change and the way you handle resigning can impact your professional image and even future opportunities.
+It's important to plan your resignation carefully.
+Ensure you maintain a positive reputation and relationship with your soon-to-be former employer, so you leave on good terms without burning any bridges.
+Employers will remember how you handled the situation in the future when you require a job reference.
+Quitting a job professionally and with courtesy goes a long way.

 Cartoon of someone writing resignation letter